I-2-5-30.Medical or Vocational Expert Opinion — General

 A. Obtaining an Expert Opinion

 Before scheduling a hearing, the administrative law judge (ALJ), or the hearing office (HO) staff under the ALJ's direction, must review all of the evidence to determine if additional evidence is needed to inquire fully into the matters at issue.
-An ALJ will follow the applicable instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-34 for medical experts (ME) and I-2-5-50 for vocational experts (VE) to determine whether he or she needs to obtain an expert opinion.
+An ALJ will follow the applicable instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-5-34 for medical experts (ME) and I-2-5-50 for vocational experts (VE) to determine whether they need to obtain an expert opinion.

-If, after review, the ALJ determines he or she needs an ME or VE opinion, the ALJ will obtain the opinion through testimony at a hearing or through written interrogatories.
-The ALJ must make every effort to obtain all essential documentary evidence early enough to allow the ME or VE sufficient time to consider the evidence before he or she responds to questions at a hearing or answers written interrogatories.
+If, after review, the ALJ determines they need an ME or VE opinion, the ALJ will obtain the opinion through testimony at a hearing or through written interrogatories.
+The ALJ must make every effort to obtain all essential documentary evidence early enough to allow the ME or VE sufficient time to consider the evidence before they respond to questions at a hearing or answer written interrogatories.

 B. Testimony at the Hearing

-Generally, it is preferred that an ALJ obtain an ME or VE opinion at the hearing, regardless of the expert's manner of appearance (i.e., in person, by video teleconferencing (VTC), or by telephone).
+Generally, it is preferred that an ALJ obtain an ME or VE opinion at the hearing, regardless of the expert's manner of appearance (i.e., in person, by audio, by agency video, or by online video).
 Obtaining testimony at a hearing, rather than through interrogatories, is preferred because it allows the ALJ, claimant, and representative, if any, the opportunity to ask the ME or VE any questions material to the issues, including questions that arise for the first time during the hearing.

-Office of Hearings Operations (OHO) management, through designated staff, will determine the manner of the ME's or VE's appearance at the hearing and will generally direct the expert to appear by VTC or telephone under the circumstances described in HALLEX I-2-3-10 B.2.
+Office of Hearings Operations (OHO) management, through designated staff, will determine the manner of the ME's or VE's appearance at the hearing and will generally direct the expert to appear by audio, agency video, or online video under the circumstances described in HALLEX I-2-3-10 B.3.

 NOTE:

-See HALLEX I-2-3-10 B.1 for information on how OHO management, through designated staff, will determine a claimant's manner of appearance.
+See HALLEX I-2-3-10 B.2. for information on how OHO management, through designated staff, will determine a claimant's manner of appearance.

 The claimant may state objections to the expert based on perceived bias or lack of expertise.
 The ALJ will respond to any objections, either in writing or on the record at the hearing.